lucaskev/ynh-dev/README.md

 Repo for bootstrapping a gitlab-ci w/ a specific runner using custom executor LXD for installing and testing YNH w/ Bash, and Ansible (and maybe molecule).

-# TODO : make box privileged
-# TODO : start w/ Debian 9
+# TODO: use variables in executor to tell if Debian 9 or Debian 10 box

 ## Steps to build executor on VPS
 1. SSH into it